Švitrigaila: Defection to Moscow and imprisonment

-For a few years, Švitrigaila was loyal to Vytautas and helped to subdue Smolensk and negotiate with the Teutonic Knights regarding the Dobrzyń Land. Švitrigaila's new territories were by the border with the Grand Duchy of Moscow which began to emerge as the main rival to Lithuania.
+For a few years, Švitrigaila was loyal to Vytautas and helped to subdue Smolensk and negotiate with the Teutonic Knights regarding the Dobrzyń Land. Švitrigaila's new territories bordered the Grand Principality of Moscow, which began to emerge as the main rival to Lithuania.
 He decided to rebel against Vytautas once again but this time with the help of Vasily I of Moscow, who was also Vytautas' son-in-law.
-In May 1409, Švitrigaila with a great number of dukes and boyars defected to Moscow.
-Vasily I rewarded Švitrigaila with Vladimir, Volokolamsk, Pereslavl, Rzhev, half of Kolomna.
+In May 1409, Švitrigaila, along with a great number of dukes and boyars, defected to Moscow.
+Vasily I rewarded Švitrigaila with Vladimir, Volokolamsk, Pereslavl, Rzhev, and half of Kolomna.
 Vytautas immediately gathered an army, including 5,000 Polish men commanded by Zbigniew of Brzezia and one flag of Teutonic Knights, and marched towards Russia.
-The two armies met on the Ugra River but did not engage in battle.
-The Lithuanian army was exhausted and lacked food while Russians needed to defend from an invasion of the Golden Horde, commanded by Edigu.
-A peace was concluded which treated Ugra River as the border between Russia and Lithuania.
+The two armies met on the Ugra River, but did not engage in battle.
+The Lithuanian army was exhausted and lacked food while the Russians needed to defend themselves from an invasion of the Golden Horde, commanded by Edigu.
+A peace treaty was concluded, which treated the Ugra River as the border between Russia and Lithuania.

 It is not known what happened to Švitrigaila after the standoff at the Ugra River.
 According to a contemporary Teutonic report, Vytautas demanded that as a condition for peace Vasily I would surrender Švitrigaila, but Vasily I claimed that he had escaped to the Golden Horde.
-The report further elaborated that Švitrigaila received marriage proposal to a daughter of a Tatar Emir.
-However, in June 1409, Švitrigaila was back at the court of Vytautas.
+The report further elaborated that Švitrigaila received a marriage proposal to a daughter of a Tatar emir.
+However, in June 1409, Švitrigaila returned to the court of Vytautas.
 Restless, he again attempted to conspire with the Teutonic Knights, but the letters were intercepted. Švitrigaila was arrested and imprisoned in various locations until he was settled in the Kremenets Castle, the only brick castle in Volhynia.
 There he had at least some freedom as he signed land donations.